Project Information

 Until the advent of the Project, the value of the fine rolls to the historian was gravely impaired by the lack of any proper edition.
 Whereas the fine rolls of John’s reign, together with all the other chancery rolls down to 1272, had been published, the fine rolls of Henry III were available only in two volumes of Latin excerpts which appeared in the 1830s: Excerpta e Rotulis Finium 1216-1272, ed.
 C. Roberts (London, Record Commission, 1835-6).
 These contain only 10% of the total material, selected exclusively for its genealogical interest, and have totally inadequate indexes.

-Funded by the Arts and Humanities Research Council, and commenced in 2005, the aim of the Project is to transform this situation, bringing the fine rolls from the darkness in which they were accessible only to a few scholars to the light in which they are intelligible and freely available to everyone.
-The Project is achieving this in the following ways:
+Funded by the Arts and Humanities Research Council, and commenced in 2005, the Project aimed to transform this situation, bringing the fine rolls from the darkness in which they were accessible only to a few scholars to the light in which they are now intelligible and freely available to everyone.
+The Project has achieved this in the following ways:

-- i.
-TRANSLATIONS: The Project is making freely available to all on its website translations of the rolls for Henry’s reign between 1216 and 1272.
-In these translations modern forms, where identifiable, are being given for all place names and toponymic surnames.
-The translations are also collated with the Originalia rolls, the copies of the fine rolls sent to the Exchequer, since these often contain significant information not found on the fine rolls.
+1. i.
+TRANSLATIONS: The Project has made freely available to all on its website translations of the rolls for Henry’s reign between 1216 and 1272.
+In these translations modern forms, where identifiable, have been given for all place names and toponymic surnames.
+The translations have also been collated with the Originalia rolls, the copies of the fine rolls sent to the Exchequer, since these often contain significant information not found on the fine rolls.

-- ii.
-INDEXES AND SEARCH FACILITY: Between 1216 and 1248 these translations are being linked to a full online people, places and subjects index.
-They are also being linked to a search facility which enables people, places and subjects to be searched for singly, or in combination, thus providing a gigantic saving in research time.
-Between 1248 and 1272 it will be possible to use a web browser edit-find facility to search the rolls.
-It is hoped that further funding will enable the indexes and search facility to be completed between 1248 and the end of the reign.
+2. ii.
+INDEXES AND SEARCH FACILITY: Between 1216 and 1248 these translations have been linked to a full online people, places and subjects index.
+They have also been linked to a search facility which enables people, places and subjects to be searched for singly, or in combination, thus providing a gigantic saving in research time.
+Between 1248 and 1272 it is possible to use a web browser edit-find facility to search the rolls.

-- iii.
-IMAGES: For researchers wishing to see the full Latin and paleography of the original rolls, high quality images of all the rolls between 1216 and 1272 are being placed on the website.
-It will be possible to move backwards and forwards between each of the membranes in which the rolls are divided and their translation.
+3. iii.
+IMAGES: For researchers wishing to see the full Latin and paleography of the original rolls, high quality images of all the rolls between 1216 and 1272 have been placed on the website.
+It is possible to move backwards and forwards between each of the membranes in which the rolls are divided and their translation.

-- iv.
-BOOK PUBLICATION: The translations of the rolls between 1216 and 1248, with their indexes, are being published in four volumes by Boydell and Brewer.
+4. iv.
+BOOK PUBLICATION: The translations of the rolls between 1216 and 1242, with their indexes, have been published in three volumes by Boydell and Brewer.
+A fourth volume for the rolls between 1242 and 1248 is still in production.
 If further funding allows the indexes and search facility to be advanced to 1272 (see ii above), that will also make possible the publication of the corresponding books, the two processes being interlinked.
 4

-- v.
-IMPACT: THE FINE OF THE MONTH: The Project places great emphasis on addressing research questions and achieving a wide impact for its work.
-It does this in a variety of ways, the most conspicuous being the Fine of the Month feature.
-Under this, each month on the website a member of the Project team or outside historian, comments on the interest and value of material in the rolls.
-There is annual prize for the best Fine of the Month contributed by someone outside the team.
+5. v.
+IMPACT: THE FINE OF THE MONTH: The Project has placed great emphasis on addressing research questions and achieving a wide impact for its work.
+It has done this in a variety of ways, the most conspicuous being the Fine of the Month feature.
+Under this, for each month on the website between December 2005 and December 2012 a member of the Project team or outside historian, has commented on the interest and value of material in the rolls.
+An annual prize was awarded for the best Fine of the Month contributed by someone outside the team.
 The website also has a detailed historical introduction to both the fine rolls and the originalia rolls, which casts entirely new light on their form, development, function and importance.
-Throughout the life-time of the Project, members of the team are publishing papers about the historical and technical sides of their work, and giving talks about it to a wide variety of audiences.
-The Project intends to hold a final conference about the importance of the rolls, the proceedings of which will be published.
-A central research question addressed will be the way the material on the fine rolls reveals the limits placed by Magna Carta on the operations of kingship and how this prepared the way for the parliamentary state.
+Throughout the life-time of the Project, members of the team have published papers about the historical and technical sides of their work, and have given talks about it to a wide variety of audiences.
+The Project held a final Conference in June 2011 about the importance of the rolls, the proceedings of which are being published.

 3. The Conception, structure and progress of the project

-For the current state of the Project and what has been published so far, see News on this site.
 The Project has been funded in two phases by the Arts and Humanities Research Council.
 The first phase was from April 2005 to March 2008.
-The second is from April 2009 to December 2011.
-The project combines the History Department of King’s College London, KCL’s Centre for Computing in the Humanities (CCH), the History Department of Canterbury Christ Church University (CCCU) and The National Archives (TNA) where the rolls are kept.
+The second was from April 2008 to December 2011.
+The project combines the History Department of King’s College London, KCL’s Department of Digital Humanities (DDH) (formerly the Centre for Computing in the Humanities), the History Department of Canterbury Christ Church University (CCCU) and The National Archives (TNA) where the rolls are kept.
 The project was conceived by Louise Wilkinson (CCCU).
-The Principal Investigator is David Carpenter (KCL).
-The Co-investigators are David Crook (TNA), Louise Wilkinson (CCCU), and Harold Short, Director of CCH, who heads the team doing the technical research.
-The research fellows are Paul Dryburgh and Beth Hartland.
-The technical team includes Paul Spence, Paul Caton, Arianna Ciula, Tamara Lopez and José Miguel Vieria.
-The National Archives Team includes Sean Cunningham, Adrian Jobson and Aidan Lawes.
-The Project is supported by two Advisory Groups: an International Advisory Group and a Knowledge Transfer Advisory Group.
+The Principal Investigator was David Carpenter (KCL).
+The Co-investigators were David Crook (TNA), Louise Wilkinson (CCCU), and Harold Short, Director of CCH, who headed the team doing the technical research.
+The research fellows were Paul Dryburgh and Beth Hartland.
+The technical team included Paul Spence, Paul Caton, Arianna Ciula, Tamara Lopez and José Miguel Vieria.
+The National Archives Team included Sean Cunningham, Adrian Jobson, Aidan Lawes and Jess Nelson.
+The Project was supported by two Advisory Groups: an International Advisory Group and a Knowledge Transfer Advisory Group.

 Footnotes